Complaint Process Frequently Asked Questions (FAQs)

 How long do investigations take?

 It depends on the complexity and timeliness of the complaint.
-In general, the goal is to process a complaint from the intake phase to the end of the investigation within 60 days.
+Every investigation truly is unique.
+In general, the goal is to process a complaint from the intake phase to the end of the investigation as promptly as possible.
 As you may imagine, the investigation process can take many twist and turns.
 Some investigations may involve as few as two witnesses, while other investigations may involve a dozen.
 As such, the processing of any complaint is completed in a time frame that is responsible and appropriate to the complexities of that specific investigation.

 If I submit a complaint and feel that the person I complained about is retaliating against me, what should I do?